 Coaching goals are always tailored to your own specific needs, and usually fall into three broad areas: career changes including a new career; leadership and skills development; and improving work-life balance and resilience.

-I do not usually give advice such as what I think you ought to do with your career decisions, though I do support you to open up your thinking and I do challenge you where it is helpful.
+I do not usually give advice such as what I think you ought to do with your career decisions, though I do support you to open up your thinking and I do challenge you in the interests of you reaching your goals.
 I may teach you some self-care and wellbeing skills, and share items of information which I believe would be useful to you.
-I do use cutting edge applied psychology to support your development such as clarifying what matters most to you, what your skills and interests are, learning to be present, and how to take career-related action despite difficult thoughts and emotions.
+I do use cutting edge applied psychology to support your development such as clarifying what matters most to you, what your skills and interests are, learning to be present, and how to move forwards taking career-related action despite difficult thoughts and emotions.

 You will want to check they are fully qualified to work with people at your own professional level (such as ‘ILM7 Executive Coaching and Mentoring’) and that they are a member of a professional coaching body such as the European Mentoring and Coaching Council.